kollcibe05-creator/WorkBase_DBMS/README.md

 The template CLI will ask for input, manipulate your dabatase to do some work, and accomplish your sort of task.

 Past that, CLIs can be whatever you'd like, as long as you follow the requirements.

+## Functionality
+# Department.py
+It contains the model `*Department*` which has setters and getters which validates the user input.
+It also

+# Employee.py
+It contains the model `*Department*` which has setters and getters which validates the user input.
+It also

+# Review.py
+It contains the model `*Department*` which has setters and getters which validates the user input.
+It also